sournachos/rh-trading/README.md

 ## :information_source: About

-The site facilitates access to information about the congressmen and congresswomen of Texas. <br>
+The project aims to facilitate access to buying and selling option contracts through Robinhood for profit (or at least that's the goal lol)<br>
 ### *** ***Work in progress.*** *** ###
 <br>